lavaraja/redis_rdbms/README.md

 $ pip install -r requirements.txt

 Steps:

 tables_list.txt - This file will contain the list of tables that needs to be cached in rdbms.Add tables names with [schema_name].[tablename]  in the file.

-local_settings.py file  will have all database configuration values for redis and rdbms(PostgreSQL,MySQL,Oracle,mssql,DB2).
-Currently only PostgreSQL only supported.
+local_settings will have all database configuration values for redis and rdbms(PostgreSQL,MySQL,Oracle,Mssql,DB2).
+Currently only PostgreSQL is supported.

 Usage: